 Prior to this, presidential papers were seen as the president’s personal property.
 Most presidents took their papers with them after they left office.
 Some of these were destroyed, sold, or split up between multiple people.

 Over time, some presidential papers were collected in the Manuscript Division of the Library of Congress, while libraries, historical societies, and private collectors acquired others.
 James A. Garfield’s widow Lucretia, added a Memorial Library to their home in Ohio after he was assassinated.
 This later became the James A. Garfield National Historic Site, which is operated by the National Park Service and the Western Reserve Historical Society.

-Franklin Roosevelt believed that Presidential papers were part of the national heritage and should be open to the public.
-The papers of many previous Presidents had been lost, destroyed, or sold.
+It wasn’t until Franklin Roosevelt was president that these practices began to change.
+Roosevelt believed that presidential papers were part of the national heritage and should be open to the public.
 In 1939, Roosevelt bequeathed his papers to the government and donated part of his Hyde Park, New York, estate for a library.

 Franklin’s successor, Harry S. Truman, saw the value in his idea for a presidential library and in 1950 decided that he would build one of his own.
 He tasked one of his assistants to work with the archivist of the United States on arranging the transfer of his papers to the government.
 They worked together to draft the Federal Records Act, which gave the government permission to accept presidential records.
 However, shortly after the act was passed in 1950, it revealed several problems.
 It didn’t protect Truman’s papers from unauthorized access and it didn’t allow the government to accept land and a building for the library.